In this tutorial, we'll explore different ways to keep Docker containers running indefinitely.

 We can use never-ending commands in any of the following ways:

-- ENTRYPOINT or CMD directive in the Dockerfile.
+- ENTRYPOINT or CMD directive in the Dockerfile

-- Overriding ENTRYPOINT or CMD in the docker run command.
+- Overriding ENTRYPOINT or CMD in the docker run command

-Moreover, it won't make sense to run a never-ending command in the foreground and get a stuck terminal.
+It doesn't make sense to run a never-ending command in the foreground and get a stuck terminal.
 In this case, we can use the -d flag to run the container in the background.

 3.2.
 Starting a Pseudo-TTY